 Lessons Learned

-- Tailscale SSH ACLs are picky - No wildcards in dst, specific rules only
+- Tailscale SSH ACLs are strict — no wildcards in dst, specific tag rules only

 - Tags are applied via